How long does a first-time buyer mortgage application take to be approved?

 Yellow arrow

-Typically, prospective homeowners can have their mortgage in principle approved anywhere between a matter of minutes to within an hour of supplying all the relevant information.
+Typically, first-time buyers have a mortgage agreement in principle (AIP) approved – a document from a lender that states how much they’re willing to let you borrow – anywhere between a matter of minutes to 24 hours of supplying the relevant information.

-Once you’ve been approved for a mortgage in principle, you can start your property search and make an offer.
+Once you’ve been approved for a mortgage AIP, you can properly start your property search.

-After your offer has been accepted, you will need to apply for a mortgage which on average takes between two and six weeks.
+After your offer has been accepted on a property, you’ll then need to apply for a mortgage, which can take between two and six weeks.

 Do first-time buyer mortgage applications take longer to be approved?

-Regardless of whether you’re a first-time buyer or existing homeowner, your mortgage application should take the same amount of time to be processed.
+No matter if you’re a first-time buyer, or an existing homeowner, your mortgage application should take the same amount of time to be processed.

-However, other factors that can impact how long it takes for your mortgage application to be approved includes lender backlog (how busy the lender is), financial and loan complexity, and the degree of necessary paperwork.
+However, other factors that influence how long it takes for a mortgage application to be approved include:

-How to speed up a first-time buyer mortgage application
+How to speed up the mortgage approval process

 Organise your paperwork